 Gender equality is a matter of human rights, something the United Nations emphasizes whenever they get the chance.
 Women have historically enjoyed significantly fewer rights, and opportunities are no excuse to perpetuate outdated ideas and environments today.

-From ambitious startups to established industry giants and charities to law enforcement agencies, every workplace leaves its own unique mark on the society we will all live in tomorrow.
+From ambitious startups to established industry giants and charities to law enforcement agencies, every workplace leaves its unique mark on the society we will all live in tomorrow.

 What do you want your contribution to be?
 The choice to be socially responsible doesn’t have to stand in the way of making a profit and can do quite the opposite — so why not do the right thing?